Shengze Zhu

 Shengze Zhu (朱声仄 (Zhū Shēngzè); born 1987) is a Chinese producer and documentary filmmaker.
 She co-founded the production company Burn the Film with director Yang Zhengfang and is best known for her documentation of contemporary Chinese life through film.

 Early life

 Zhu was born and raised in the Hubei province of China.
 She moved to America in 2010 to pursue a photojournalism degree at the University of Missouri in Columbia.
 It was during this time that Zhu got into the field of creative documentaries.
 She has lived in Chicago since 2015.

 Career

-Since 2010, Zhu has been collaborating with fellow Chinese producer, visual artist, writer, and director Yang Zhengfang.
+Since 2010, Zhu has been collaborating with fellow Chinese producer, visual artist, writer, and director Zhengfan Yang.
 They co-founded the production company Burn the Film, which focuses on creating and supporting moving-image works with “singular voices”.
 Zhu has also worked as the producer for many of Yang’s films, such as Distant (2013), Where Are You Going (2016) and Down There (2018).